MilaniTetani/Dice-Simulation/README.md

 ## Usage
 To use the Dice Simulation:
 1. Run the script.
+2. Load a file to save roll history (i.e., enter any filename of choice).
-2. Follow the prompts to roll dice, switch between rolling one or two dice, display roll history while playing or stop playing.
+3. Follow the prompts to roll dice, switch between rolling one or two dice, display roll history while playing or stop playing.
+4. Make sure to save your game state.
+5. When opt to stop, choose to delete your saved roll history on your file or not.